An introduction to the Interface Diagram and how it works.

 You add content to a page by adding in tiles.

-Custom tiles are there so that developers can add in functionality which isn't offered by the behaviour tiles.
+Custom tiles are there so that developers can add in functionality which isn’t offered by the extension tiles.
 This may be something as simple as adding in a heading tag using basic HTML, or as complex as adding in a dashboard with multiple graphs.

 With your page selected (highlighted in green), you can select any of the available tiles to add a new piece of functionality to your page.